lgatto/SC-ICS-Proposal/SC-ISC-proposal.md

 The quality and success of the Software and Data Carpentry bootcamps is assured by high-quality, pedagogically sound, collaboratively developed and openly-available teaching material and **instructors**, who themselves are trained in effective teaching methodology.
-The Software Carpentry has already organised several instructor training courses, and has accumulated substantial experience ([1](http://software-carpentry.org/blog/2015/09/rebooting-instructor-training.html), [2](http://software-carpentry.org/blog/2015/12/instructor-training-checkout-procedure.html)).
+This training is organised by the Software Carpentry itself to assure a evidence-based and coherent teaching methodology.
+It has already organised several instructor training courses, and has accumulated substantial experience ([1](http://software-carpentry.org/blog/2015/09/rebooting-instructor-training.html), [2](http://software-carpentry.org/blog/2015/12/instructor-training-checkout-procedure.html)).

 #### The plan